 - Strength: Enter a “Very Strong” password here for security reasons.

-- Mailbox Quota: Depend on your hosting setup, you may be able to increase your allotted size
+- Mailbox Quota: Depend on your hosting setup, you may be able to increase the allotted size of your mailbox

 Click on Save when finished to create your new email account …